 But then he frowns.
 “You said he added another…”

 Her eyes finally find his and he’s taken aback at the tears he sees there.
-“Rosamund Katherine Sherlock Watson,” she whispers.
+“Rosamund Catherine Sherlock Watson,” she whispers.

 And everything just - stops.